Actindo-AG/Documentation/Accounting/Operation/02_ReviewAccount.md

 # Review an account

 The balance is a figure representing the difference between credits and debits in an account.
 If the debit/credit totals are equal, the balance is settled.
 If a difference between them exists, there is an outstanding balance to be settled, for example, a payment must be made to bring the account balance to zero.
-The *BALANCES* tab offers a clear view of any outstanding balances in a selected account.

 An account sheet, on the other hand, is a chronologically ordered list of all account movements in a specific account within a selected period of time.
 Accounts sheets can be later used for balance sheet calculations and profit and loss statements.

 > [Info] When clicking the *BALANCES* and the *ACCOUNT SHEET* tabs for the first time, blank tabs are displayed.
 An account or contra account must be selected to display the corresponding details.
+If a booking is selected in the *BOOKINGS* tab, the account and contra account details corresponding to the selected booking will be displayed in the *BALANCES* and the *ACCOUNT SHEET* tab.

+## Access the balance view of an account

+ The *BALANCES* tab offers a clear view of any outstanding balances in a selected account.

-## Prerequisites
+### Prerequisites

 - The accounting is configured via the configuration wizard, see [Run the Accounting Wizard](01_RunAccountingWizard.md).
 - A valid fiscal year is created, see [Create fiscal year](04_ManageFiscalYear.md#create-a-fiscal-year).
 - A fiscal year is selected, see [Select fiscal year](01_SelectFiscalYear.md).

-## Procedure
+### Procedure

-### Access the balance view of an account

-*Accounting > Book > BALANCES tab*
+*Accounting > Book > Tab BALANCES*

 ![Balances - no account selected](/Assets/Screenshots/Accounting/Book/Balances/Balances_noAccount.png "[Balances - no account selected]")